Calculate

 Are T-Bills risk-free?

-Are T-Bills worth it for small amounts like $1,000?
+Are T-Bills good for small investments?